Langdon Lea: Coaching career

 Another newspaper reported on the hiring of Lea away from Princeton this way:

 Langdon Lea, better known as 'Biffy,' is to coach the Michigan university team.
 This practice of putting well known eastern football players in charge of the teams of western universities has certainly improved the standard of play, and in many instances has often wrought havoc with the alma maters of the coaches.
 Some years ago the big eastern colleges tried to preven their graduates from accepting positions as coaches on other teams, but the fat salaries offered were inducements too great to be cast aside.

-Lea led the 1900 Michigan team to a 7–2–1.
+Lea led the 1900 Michigan Wolverines football team to a 7–2–1 record.
 However, the season was a disappointment as the Wolverines finished in fifth place in the Western Conference and lost to their principal rival, the University of Chicago, in the last game of the season.
 They also lost to the University of Iowa and played to a scoreless tie against Ohio State.

 In 1901, Lea was selected to be the first "official" football coach of Princeton.
 A newspaper reported as follows on Lea's return to Princeton:

 Last year he took hold of the University of Michigan football team and instilled such a knowledge of the game into the green material he had to work on that he is today acknowledged to be one of the greatest coaches in the country.
 He could have renewed his contract, said to be worth $4,000. for next season, but sacrificed this sum to become head coach at Princeton, a position not worth nearly so much and one which involves harder work and greater responsibility. ...
 Lea was appealed to and accepted the position.
 In his undergraduate days Lea was one of Old Nassau's stars.
 He was captain in 1895 and played the position of left tackle in such a manner as to gain a place on the All America team.

-Lea led Princeton to a 9–1–1 record in 1901.
-He was replaced at Michigan by Fielding H. Yost who led the 1901 Michigan team to an 11–0 record, outscoring its opponents 550–0.
+Lea was replaced at Michigan by Fielding H. Yost, who led the 1901 Michigan team to an 11–0 record, outscoring its opponents 550–0.
+Lea coached the 1901 Princeton Tigers football team to a 9–1–1 record.

+Family, death, and honors

 Lea's three sons, Gilbert Lea (Class of 1936), Langdon Lea (Class of 1932), Jr., and Francis C. Lea (Class of 1927) all played end for Princeton.

-Lea died at his home in Paoli, Pennsylvania at age 63 in 1937.
+Lea died at his home, in Paoli, Pennsylvania, at age 63 in 1937.
+He was interred at Laurel Hill Cemetery in Philadelphia.
 He was elected to the College Football Hall of Fame in 1964.